Raidriar796/Resonite-On-Steam-Deck/README.md

 *Upscaling (QAM)* - you will need to force the game resolution in Steam (`Properties < General < Game resolution`).
 I recommend 1024x640 as that maintains text readability fairly well. you can go down to 800x500 and still have a decent experience but don't expect to read text very well.
 You'll also need to back out and go back into properties to enable the `Set resolution for internal and external display` option, from my experience that's needed in order for Resonite to respect this setting. *Do keep in mind that upscaling is trading GPU cost for CPU cost, and while that's usually a net gain, Resonite is currently CPU bound so the potential gain may not be worth it.*

-*Noise Supression Filter (in app option)* - disabling this will reduce CPU load slightly but **please** use something other than the internal microphone if you do disable this, not recommended

 **Launch Options (`Properties < General < Launch Options`)**

 `-donotautoloadhome` - Disables the cloud home from booting on startup, making startup quicker.